-Maybe you're a first year-living in a residence hall.
+Maybe you're a first-year living in a residence hall.
 Or maybe you're an upperclassman with your own rented apartment space.
 Either way, in order to ensure your overall health and well-being, it's essential to make your new home as comfortable and as healthy as possible.

-And a humidifier can help with just that.
+A humidifier can help with just that.

 Staying healthy in college is essential, especially in light of the recent pandemic, which saw many universities close down for a semester or even the entire school year.